mjperales/jest-playground/README.md

 - Write a test to make sure handleOnSubmit is called
 - The last test is failing.
 Figure out how to fix it

-3. `fetchFunction.test.ts` is missing a test
+3. `./playground/Utils/fetchFunction.test.ts` is missing a test

 - Write a test to check if an error is thrown